 4) Allow time for riders to buckle up.

 Before driving away from the sluglines give the slugs time to settle in and put on their seat belts.
-Safety is very important.
+It does not matter where they sit, it is Safety is very important.

 5) Keep it clean.